LeaVerou/lea.verou.me/blog/2024/contrast-color/index.md

 Given this, **my recommendation would be to use the <var>Y<sub>threshold</sub></var> method if you need to flip between black and white text, and the <var>L<sub>threshold</sub></var> method if you need to customize the text color further** (e.g. have a very dark color instead of black).

-### Browser bug with RCS + `color-mix()`

-About a week after publishing this post, I discovered a browser bug with `color-mix()` and RCS, where colors defined via `color-mix()` used in `from` render RCS invalid.
-You can use [this testcase](https://codepen.io/leaverou/pen/ExzVOME) to see if a given browser is affected.
-This has been fixed in Chrome 125 and Safari TP release 194, but it certainly throws a spanner in the works since the whole point of using this technique is that we don’t have to care how the color was defined.

 ### Useful resources